SAZZAD1Q2/To-Do-List-Project/README.md

 <!-- CONTRIBUTING -->

 ## 🤝 Contributing <a name="contributing"></a>
 Contributions are always welcome.
-Feel free to make your issue.
+Feel free to make your issues.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>